clareblessen/The_Pursuit_of_Happiness/README.md

+# Predicting Happiness around the World
-# Mod4_project
+# The Data
-World Happiness- Regression Models comparison
+The data comes from the World Happiness Report collected from